hatfieldlibrary/tagger-2/README.md

 assigned to Areas that can be topical or administrative (e.g. student research or University Archives).
 These Areas are further refined with one or more Collection Groups (e.g. Northwest Art Collection).

-All of the artifacts in Tagger are associated with Areas and (optionally) with Collection Groups to provide structure, context and the ability to discover more about the people and departments who produce and own the content.
+All of the collections and items in Tagger are associated with Areas and (optionally) with Collection Groups to provide structure, context and the ability to discover more about the people and departments who produce and own the content.
 Subject tags and content types can also be assigned to support browsing and discovery.

 Every entity in Tagger (Area, Collection Group, Collection, Subject Tag, Content Type) includes descriptive fields that are populated via
 Tagger's administrative user interface.
 Beyond titles and descriptions, fields include urls, link types, link labels, and restrictions.
 Access to the administrative interface is limited to Administrators and Collection Maintainers.

+## Microservice

 Tagger itself is not a fullstack, out-of-the-box publishing solution.
-It is a microservice that shares information with external clients or other services over the network.
+It is a modest microservice that shares information with external clients or other services over the network.
 External clients can access information such as:

  * All Collections
  * The Collections in an Area
  * The Collections in a Collection Group
- * The Collections by Subject Tag
+ * Collections by Subject Tag

+See documentation for the [Public API](https://github.com/hatfieldlibrary/tagger-2/wiki/Public-API).

 Tagger persists information in a Mysql/MariaDb database.
 Tagger is written using [NodeJs](https://nodejs.org/en/), [Express](http://expressjs.com), [Sequelize](http://docs.sequelizejs.com/en/v3/), [AngularJs (1.6+)](https://angularjs.org/) and [Angular Material]( https://material.angularjs.org/latest/).
- The AngularJs administrative client is component-based.
+ The AngularJs administrative client is [Component-based](https://docs.angularjs.org/guide/component).

 ## Area Overview